sourcegraph/about/content/blogposts/2024/codyception-coding-cody-tools-with-cody.md

 ### Project-specific commands

 Create `cody.json` in the `.vscode` directory of your project to make commands accessible only in that workspace.
-Cody will execute these custom commands when working on the project.
+Cody will have access to these custom commands when working on the project.

 ### Global commands